Proper Coloring of Geometric Hypergraphs: Introduction

-\begin{conjecture} The members of any pseudo-disk arrangement admit a $3$-coloring such that any point that is contained in at least $3$ pseudo-disks is contained in two pseudo-disks with different colors. \end{conjecture}
+\begin{conjecture} There is an $m$ such that the members of any pseudo-disk arrangement admit a $3$-coloring such that any point that is contained in at least $m$ pseudo-disks is contained in two pseudo-disks with different colors. \end{conjecture}

 We believe that these are fundamental problems about geometric hypergraphs, and find it quite surprising that they have not been studied much.

 The rest of this paper is organized as follows.
 In the rest of this section, we give an overview of related results.
 In Section \ref{sec:delaunay} we give the definition and basic properties of generalized Delaunay triangulations.
 In Section \ref{sec:main3} we prove Theorem \ref{thm:main3}, using the proof method of \cite{AKV}.
 In Section \ref{sec:highdim} we study the higher dimensional variants of the problem and present some constructions.
 In Section \ref{sec:further} we briefly discuss further related topics.